jesusmontera/Grover-database-in-python-Qiskit/README.md

 # Grover-database-in-python 3.6-Qiskit ( lubuntu18.04)

-Source code for searching a QRAM database value->index with Grover in Qiskit with entanglement measure IMPORTANT number of qubits must we ODD because there is an auxilary qubit.
+Source code for searching a QRAM database value->index with Grover in Qiskit with entanglement measure

+WARNING  number of qubits must we ODD because there is an auxilary qubit.

 There are 2 files, qtGroverclass.py does do grover qiskit job and qtgrover.py shows the result in a graphical window.The grahical window searchs with QThread.